 Some support for the crocodile hypothesis may come from the fact that the Marsh dragon “jiao long” in ancient Chinese legend is known as the ‘Water Dragon’.
 Its habitats are mostly ponds, valley lakes or deep under the rivers and streams (not sea) which are far away from residents.

 The coiled snake or Dragon form played an important role in early Chinese culture.
-Legendary figures like Nüwa (女媧) and Fuxi (伏羲) are depicted as having snake bodies.
+Legendary figures like Nüwa (女媧), the mother goddess of Chinese mythology (credited with creating humanity), and the sister and wife of Fuxi (伏羲), the emperor-god, are depicted as having snake bodies.
 Some scholars report that the first legendary Emperor of China, Qin Shi Huang Di (黃帝 – The Yellow Emperor) used a snake for his coat of arms.
 Every time he conquered another tribe, he incorporated his defeated enemy’s emblem into his own.
 This may explain why the Dragon appears to have the features of various animals.

 There is no apparent connection to the western Dragon.
 In fact, if anything they are opposites where Western Dragons are generally seen as evil.